-Rottweilers have strong bites, and discouraging certain biting behaviors is a good idea when they are still puppies.
+Rottweilers have strong bites, and it is a good idea to discourage certain biting behaviors when they are still puppies.
 “No!” or “Stop!” are effective when your puppy gets too nippy.
-Make sure your kids don’t encourage nipping when they play with the puppy.
+Ensure your kids don’t encourage nipping when playing with the puppy.

 Positive reinforcement works particularly well with these dogs.
-Petting and other types of attention are great rewards, as well as food.
-Make sure you are consistent about when you use rewards, so your puppy understands what you expect.
+Petting and other types of attention are great rewards and food.
+Ensure you are consistent about using rewards, so your puppy understands what you expect.

-Don’t hesitate to reach out to a trainer if you have difficulties with training your puppy.
+Don’t hesitate to contact a trainer if you have difficulties training your puppy.
 Because Rotties are such strong, often willful dogs, professional help may not hurt.
-You may also prevent a world of problems later on in your dog’s life.
+You may also prevent a world of problems later in your dog’s life.

 How Should I Get my Rottweiler Puppy to Exercise and Play?

-One way that many dog experts recommend figuring out how much exercise your Rottie puppy needs is by multiplying five by the age in months.
-For example, this means a four-month-old puppy would get 20 to 40 minutes of exercise.
+Many dog experts recommend figuring out how much exercise your Rottie puppy needs by multiplying five by the age in months.
+For example, a four-month-old puppy would get 20 to 40 minutes of exercise.

-You need to find the right balance between keeping your puppy well-exercised and avoiding unnecessary strain.
+You must find the right balance between keeping your puppy well-exercised and avoiding unnecessary strain.
 Puppies are susceptible to tissue and bone damage if subjected to exercise that is too vigorous for their growing frames.

 When Should my Rottweiler Puppy See a Vet?

 Mississippi Rottweilers emphasizes the importance of regular veterinary care for Rottie puppies to ensure proper growth and prevent disease.